goadesign/model/README.md

 package also contains a client library for the [Structurizr service APIs](https://structurizr.com/help/web-api).

-Here is a complete example that takes advantage of both to upload the workspace described in a DSL to the Structurizr service:
+Here is a complete example that uploads the design described in a DSL to the Structurizr service:

 ```Go
 package main